snss231/tp/docs/UserGuide.md

 ### Listing all persons : `listc`

-Shows a list of all persons in the address book.
+Shows a list of all persons in NUS Classes.

 Format: `listc`

 ### Editing a person : `editc`

-Edits an existing person in the address book.
+Edits an existing person in NUS Classes.

 Format: `editc INDEX [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG] [u/GITUSERNAME]…​`